Controller Implementation¶

 io->enableIO(joint);

-enables input/output for the joint.
-Since the ActuationMode is set to JOINT_TORQUE, the output is joint torque and the input is joint angle.
-This lets you achieve PD control.
+enables input/output for this joint.
+Since JointTorque is set as the actuation mode, the output is joint torque and the input is joint angle.
+This performs PD control.

 qref.push_back(joint->q());